 Terms, when used with initial capitalization in this Agreement and the attached schedules shall have the meanings set out below.
 The singular shall include the plural and vice versa.
 “Includes” or “including” shall mean “including without limitation.”
 References to a section, article or schedule shall mean a section, article or schedule of this Agreement, unless another agreement or instrument is specified.
 Unless the context otherwise requires, references to any law shall be deemed references to such law as amended, replaced or restated from time to time.
 Unless the context otherwise requires, any reference to a “person” includes any individual, partnership, firm, company, corporation, joint venture, trust, association, organization or other entity, in each case whether or not having separate legal identity.
 References to “Owner” or “CAISO” shall, unless the context otherwise requires, mean Owner and CAISO respectively and their permitted assigns and successors.
 References to sections or provisions of the CAISO Tariff include any succeeding sections or provisions of the CAISO Tariff.

-“Adjusted RMR Invoice” is defined in Section 9.1(b).

-“ADR” means alternative dispute resolution pursuant to Section 11.1 and Schedule K.
+“ADR” means alternative dispute resolution as defined in Appendix A to the CAISO Tariff.

 “Agreement” means this Must-Run Service Agreement, including schedules, as amended from time to time.

-“Ancillary Services” means those ancillary services identified in Schedule E.
+“Ancillary Services” is defined in Appendix A to the CAISO Tariff.

 “Applicable UDC Tariff” means the applicable retail tariff(s), of the utility distribution company in whose service territory the Unit is located, under which the Unit is eligible to purchase power to meet its auxiliary power requirements, whether or not the Unit actually purchases auxiliary power under the tariff(s).
 The Applicable UDC Tariff for the Facility is set out on Schedule A.